IDinsight/ask-a-question/docs/develop/setup.md

 Otherwise, you can run them manually as below.

-??? note "Setting up database manually"
+??? note "Setting up the database manually"

     ### Run a local postgres server